-- Positive interactions and relationships with adults provide a critical foundation for successful learning.
+- Positive interactions and relationships with adults to provide a critical foundation for successful learning.

 - Constructive, purposeful play supports essential learning.